braintrustdata/autoevals/docs/PUBLISHING.md

 - npm metadata for older releases may not include `gitHead`
 - those releases do not have OIDC/provenance attestations tying the package to a workflow run and commit

 For those historical versions, the best commit mapping may need to be inferred from repository history, publish timestamps, and version bumps.
-New releases published through `.github/workflows/publish-js.yaml` are expected to be easier to trace because they use trusted publishing with provenance.
+New npm releases published through `.github/workflows/publish-js.yaml` are easier to trace because they use trusted publishing with provenance.

-## Future publishing work

-Python publishing is not yet covered by this document.
-When a Python release workflow is added, keep Python tags and release process separate from the JavaScript `js-<version>` tag namespace.
+Python releases published through `.github/workflows/publish-py.yaml` are similarly expected to be easier to trace because they use PyPI trusted publishing via GitHub Actions OIDC.